 On the other hand, when you need good reception for your smartphone, place or position your phone in high connectivity zones.
 This will prevent your smartphones from constantly seeking a connection and wasting your precious battery power switching from one signal to the other.

 9. Minimize Notifications

-With constant connectivity to the Internet, we tend to get notifications on our smartphones all the time, be it updates on the latest news, emails, high scores from games, add-ons for apps etc. But I’m sure that you would only want to be notified on the more essential stuffs like new text messages, or messages from Whatsapp.
+With constant connectivity to the Internet, we tend to get notifications on our smartphones all the time, be it updates on the latest news, emails, high scores from games, add-ons for apps, etc. But I’m sure that you would only want to be notified on the more essential stuff like new text messages, or messages from Whatsapp.